Many people occasionally experience gastroesophageal reflux (GER).

-Gastroesophageal reflux disease occurs in people of all ages, sometimes for unknown reasons (idiopathic).
+Gastroesophageal reflux disease occurs in people of all ages, and sometimes for unknown reasons.

-In short, GERD occurs when the sphincter at the bottom of the esophagus becomes weak, or opens when it shouldn't.
+In short, GERD occurs when the sphincter at the bottom of the esophagus becomes weak, or opens when it should not.

 GERD occurs more commonly in people who are:

-- Smoking - and exposure to second-hand smoke.
+- smoking, and being exposed to second-hand smoke

-The main symptom of GERD is heartburn - a discomfort felt behind the breastbone that takes the form of a burning sensation.
-It tends to worsen if the person lies down or bends over, and also after eating food.
+Heartburn is discomfort felt behind the breastbone as a burning sensation.
+It tends to get worse if the person lies down or bends over, and also after eating food.